Earth Notes: Low-Carbon Efficient Dishwashing

 'Eco'/Zero-Phosphate Dishwasher Detergents

-The complex phosphates in conventional/cheap dishwasher detergents do a good job of cleaning.
+The complex phosphates in older/cheap dishwasher detergents did a good job of cleaning.
 But they come from a diminishing resource.
 They are also difficult to remove at wastewater treatment plants.
 They cause algal growth and oxygen depletion in rivers and lakes, to the extent that some places have banned their use.

 'Green' or 'eco-friendly' dishwasher detergents may be labelled as such for a number of reasons.
 They may work well at lower temperatures, saving energy, And for being 'zero-phosphate'.